 Considering the socio-spatial distribution of homicides during the war in Porto Alegre is as instructive as the breakdown of rates by racial and age groups.
 In the most extreme case, that of the Vila Jardim neighbourhood, occurrences increased fivefold between 2013 and 2016, with the rate for the local population rising from 53 to 265/100,000 inhabitants.
 The figures for other vilas, as the capital’s poor suburban neighbourhoods are called, also doubled or trebled.
 Neighbourhoods more distant from the region where the conflicts between BNC and Antibala were concentrated showed little or no change in their rates, although they participated in the disputes through the declaration of alliances and support, involving the sending of guns and people.

-In the regions of concentrated conflict, 2016 was marked by drive-by shootings, a tactic introduced with the war which did not target particular murder victims, but rather involved a generalized violent assault with the intention of striking any individuals considered enemies (the contras).
+In the regions of concentrated conflict, 2016 was marked by drive-by shootings, a tactic introduced with the war which did not target particular victims for murder, but rather involved a generalized violent assault with the intention of striking any individuals considered enemies (the contras).
 These drive-by shootings were committed by the teams targeting whoever was in the vicinity of rival drug dealing spots.
-The aim of these attacks was not to take the drugs-dealing spots, which would require more robust logistics and remaining in those places, but rather to challenge the authority of the contras in their own areas.
+The aim of these attacks was not to take the drug-dealing spots, which would require more robust logistics and remaining in those places, but rather to challenge the authority of the contras in their own areas.
 Such dynamics led to a vendetta-type situation characterised by cyclical violence, whereby revenge killings between embolamentos multiplied.

-In São Luís, we focused our analysis on the most expressive increase noted in the last two decades, which occurred between 2011 and 2014 (Graph 4).
+In São Luís, we focus our analysis on the most express increase noted in the last two decades, which occurred between 2011 and 2014 (Graph 4).
 Those four years witnessed a 65.9% increase in the total number of homicides in the capital, with aggregate rates varying from 55.2 to 89.95/100,000 inhabitants.
 With regard to young black men, the rates jumped from 243.3 to 481.7/100,000 in 2013, with a downward swing the following year, but remaining very high.
-Comparing the evolution of the lines in Graph 4, despite the homicide rate among young black men peaking in 2013 and the aggregate population rate peaking in 2014, one can observe not only that young black men were the prime homicide victims—which we already know—but also that in the four selected years the rise in these rates was considerably greater for this population group.
+Comparing the evolution of the lines in Graph 4, despite the homicide rate among young black men peaking in 2013 and the aggregate population rate peaking in 2014, one can observe not only that young black men were the prime homicide victims—which we already know—but also that in the four selected years, the rise in these rates was considerably greater for this population group.
 Whereas the rates fell from 2.0 to 1.99 in the group represented by the green line, which corresponds to the total population without young men, for young black men it practically doubled (between 2011 and 2013)—a 97.9% increase.